Home / Blog / Hotels, Resorts & Lodging / Peek Inside the Most Splendidly Decorated Disney World Hotels at Christmas

 When Do the Disney Hotels Decorate and What Is the Best Way to Tour Them in Person?

 Disney World begins decorating for Christmas the week after Halloween (yes, really), but most of the resort hotels aren't fully decked out until around mid-November.
 Most of the decorations and displays are ready by the official holiday season start date of Nov.
-11, but some take another week or so.
+12, 2024, but some take another week or so.
 They're all on slightly different schedules, but if you know you want to visit them all, we recommend you book your stay for the week of Thanksgiving or later.

-Hotel Holiday Hop Infographic
+Disney World Hotel Holiday Hop Infographic - Magic Kingdom Area

-If you want to see all of the displays in person, we recommend dedicating a full day to touring them.
+If you want to see all the displays in person, we recommend dedicating a full day of touring them.
 Many of our favorites can be found along the resort monorail loop near Magic Kingdom or in the EPCOT resort area, making it easy to hop from one to the next.
 As we mentioned before, we personally started out by parking our car at the Transportation and Ticket Center and hopping on the resort monorail.
 If you're using Disney transportation, take the bus to start at Magic Kingdom or one of the resorts along the monorail loop.
 (Our list above follows the exact order that we took!)
 Once you're done touring the resorts around Magic Kingdom, drive or take Disney transportation to Disney's Hollywood Studios or EPCOT and take the Friendship Boat to Disney's Beach and Yacht Club Resorts.
 Want a copy to take with you?
 Here are Holiday Hotel Hop infographics you can save and use later!

 Take a peek at the most decked-out Disney hotel Christmas decorations.
 Hoppy hotel hoppin'!